The scope of this page is swallowing disorders in adults (18+). See the Dysphagia Evidence Map for summaries of the available research on this topic.

 Treatment options should be selected on a case-by-case basis as there are many etiologies of dysphagia.
 Clinicians should be aware that research into the overall efficacy of dysphagia treatment is ongoing; therefore, treatment options may evolve.
 Please see ASHA’s Dysphagia Evidence Map.

 Biofeedback incorporates the patient’s ability to sense changes and aids in the treatment of feeding or swallowing disorders.
-For example, patients with sufficient cognitive skills can be taught to interpret the visual information provided by these assessments (e.g., surface electromyography, ultrasound, fiber-optic endoscopic evaluation of swallowing [FEES], manometry, Iowa Oral Performance Instrument [IOPI], or mirror) and to make physiological changes during the swallowing process.
+For example, patients with sufficient cognitive skills can be taught to interpret the visual information provided by these assessments (e.g., surface electromyography, ultrasound, flexible endoscopic evaluation of swallowing [FEES], manometry, Iowa Oral Performance Instrument [IOPI], or mirror) and to make physiological changes during the swallowing process.

 Although the body of literature concerning the value of electrical stimulation for swallowing is large, the benefits remain unclear (Carnaby-Mann & Crary, 2007; Clark et al., 2009; Humbert et al., 2012; Sun et al., 2020).
 Electrical stimulation uses an electrical current in order to stimulate the peripheral nerve.
 SLPs with appropriate training and competence in performing electrical stimulation may provide the intervention.
 ASHA does not require any additional certifications.